 Rarely, too much metformin can build up in the body and cause a serious (sometimes fatal) condition called lactic acidosis.
-Lactic acidosis is more likely to happen in certain medical conditions such as kidney or liver disease, recent surgery, a serious infection, worsening heart failure, heavy alcohol use, a severe loss of body fluids (dehydration), or X-ray or scanning procedures that use iodinated contrast.
-Tell your doctor right away if any of these conditions occur or if you notice a big change in your overall health.
-You may need to stop taking this medication for a short time.
-Older adults are also at higher risk.
-(See also Side Effects and Precautions sections.)
+Lactic acidosis is more likely if you are an older adult, if you have kidney or liver disease, dehydration, heart failure, heavy alcohol use, if you have surgery, if you have X-ray or scanning procedures that use iodinated contrast, or if you are using certain drugs.
+For some conditions, your doctor may tell you to stop taking this medication for a short time.
+Ask your doctor or pharmacist for more details.

-Stop taking this medication and get medical help right away if you develop any of the following symptoms of lactic acidosis: unusual tiredness, dizziness, severe drowsiness, chills, blue/cold skin, muscle pain, fast/difficult breathing, slow/irregular heartbeat, stomach pain with nausea, vomiting, or diarrhea.
+Stop taking this medication and get medical help right away if you have any symptoms of lactic acidosis, such as unusual tiredness, dizziness, severe drowsiness, chills, blue/cold skin, muscle pain, fast/difficult breathing, slow/irregular heartbeat, or stomach pain with nausea/vomiting/diarrhea.

 This medication is a combination of 2 drugs: canagliflozin and metformin.
 It is used with a proper diet and exercise program to control high blood sugar in people with type 2 diabetes.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.
 This medication works by helping to restore your body's proper response to the insulin you naturally produce.
 It also increases the removal of sugar by your kidneys, decreases how much sugar is made in your liver, and decreases how much sugar your body takes in through your stomach and intestines.

 How to use Invokamet